kninad/kninad.github.io/notes-guiding-principles.md

 about different approaches!

 - Energy maximization: Sleep better and waste less energy.
-Good sleep should be priority number one, without it our mental health suffers.
+Good sleep should be number one priority, since without it our mental health suffers.
 What works for me is saying a small prayer which my "aaji" (grandmother) taught me along with just being grateful.
-Taking some time out for meditation and exercise also seems to have helped me!
+Taking some time out for meditation and exercise have definitely helped me!

 - Maintaining a positive outlook: We can't be absolutely sure of everything in life, so why not take a positive perspective whenever in doubt!
-I have learnt that our thought process needs active training in this regard and just our "nazariya" (perspective) can absolutely make a big difference to our mood, leading to a more joyful time.
+I have learnt that our thought process needs active training in this regard and just our "nazariya" (perspective) can make a big difference to our mood, leading to a more joyful time.

 - Enjoy moments in life: Strive to live in the present and not take unnecessary